Waking up shaking with the symptoms you describe is most likely to be caused by one of the following:

-Panic attacks produce many of the same symptoms that you describe above – palpitations, breathlessness, shakiness, nausea, feeling dizzy.
+Panic attacks produce many of the same symptoms that you describe above – palpitations, breathlessness, shakiness, nausea and feeling dizzy.

-You can read more about dealing with anxiety and panic attacks in our article.
+You can read more in our dealing with anxiety and panic attacks article.

 If you don’t have diabetes, low blood sugar is much less likely, although excess alcohol can precipitate low blood sugar.